 Eye movement desensitisation and reprocessing (EMDR) therapy is a type of therapy that can be used to help people with symptoms of many mental health issues.
 Originally developed by Francine Shapiro, the therapy has been most recently used to treat symptoms related to trauma.
-When I talk about trauma, I’m talking about someone experiencing either a psychological or physical distressing event.
+When I talk about trauma, I’m talking about someone experiencing either a psychological or physically distressing event.
 Sometimes it can be just one event, but for people like me, my trauma was concerned with several (linked) events that happened over a three-month period.

 EMDR is suitable for treating PTSD.
 Some examples of traumatic events include a death in the family or losing a job.
 People may also experience trauma during natural calamities and even health crises, like the recent pandemic.
 But how do you know if you experience PTSD?